 Distance: 6 miles

-A wide cannel, big islands, and grassy backwaters typify this stretch.
-Be sure to probe around the islands for muskellunge, smallmouth bass, and flathead catfish.
+A wide channel, big islands, and grassy backwaters typify this stretch.
+Be sure to probe around the islands for Muskellunge, Smallmouth Bass, and Flathead Catfish.
 Your trip can be cut in half by taking out at a popular spot on the south side of the Route 94 bridge.
 Check out the local guide service for camping and boating opportunities.
 The Oldtown take out is on the right bank two miles past the Route 94 bridge.

 Distance: 2.5 miles

 This is a short trip to take advantage of the power pool above Fries Dam, a 40-foot rock structure that once powered a thriving textile mill.
-The power pool harbors largemouth bass, bluegill, black crappie, yellow perch, and an occasional muskellunge.
+The power pool harbors Largemouth Bass, Redbreast Sunfish, Bluegill, and an occasional Muskellunge.
 Be sure to look for signs of blue barrels strung across the river to warn boaters of the impending danger from the dam.
 Portage the dam on the left bank, following a very steep foot trail up to a public wayside off Route 94.
+Note that this portage requires a cartop carry to Riverside Park in the town of Fries about 1 mile downstream.

 Distance: 7 miles

-Launch at the VDGIF boat landing on river left off Rt.
+Launch at the DWR boat landing on river left off Rt.
 94 at Riverside Park in the town of Fries.
 A broad river channel and loads of ledges and rock structure greet the boater.
-If you can pick your way up to Fries Dam one-half mile upstream, sharp rock ledges and deep currents produce trophy smallmouth bass and cannel catfish all the way to the slow waters of Byllesby Dam just below the confluence of Chestnut Creek.
-These waters can be jigged or live bait fished for big flatheads and cannel catfish, as well as walleye and smallmouth bass.
+If you can pick your way up to Fries Dam one-half mile upstream, sharp rock ledges and deep currents produce trophy Smallmouth Bass, Walleye, and Channel Catfish all the way to the slow waters of Byllesby Dam just below the confluence of Chestnut Creek.
+These waters can be jigged or live bait fished for big Flathead and Channel Catfish, as well as Walleye and Smallmouth Bass.
 Take out about one mile above Byllesby Dam at a ramp at the end of Route 739 near Riverhill.

 Distance: 2.5 miles

 This is a short piece of water sandwiched in between Buck and Byllesby dams.
 Put in off Route 635 on right side of river at an informal cartop launch.
 Beautiful bluffs, scattered islands, and rock ledges characterize this area.
-Nice stringers of channel catfish can be taken near the base of Byllesby Dam, while smallmouth bass, spotted bass, and walleye also abound throughout the entire reach.
-Plan to paddle back to Fowler’s Ferry or prepare for a long left bank portage around Buck Dam.
+Nice stringers of Channel Catfish can be taken near the base of Byllesby Dam, while Smallmouth Bass, Spotted Bass, and Walleye also abound throughout the entire reach.
+Plan to paddle back to Fowler’s Ferry or prepare for a long portage around Buck Dam.

 Distance: 7.5 miles

 After working your way around Buck Dam, prepare for a scenic float through a bit of history.
 The area around Ivanhoe and Austinville were extensively mined for lead into the 1800s.
-Today, the landscape is dotted with cabbage farms, small towns, and towering cliffs.
+Today, the landscape is dotted with farms, small towns, and towering cliffs.
 For the boater, easy water lies ahead along with terrific fishing.
-Walleye make their way all the way to the foot of Buck Dam and the last four state record walleye (all over 14 lbs.!) were caught in the stretch.
-The deep pools of this reach yield trophy catfish and muskellunge as well.
+Walleye make their way all the way to the foot of Buck Dam and state record Walleye can be found in this stretch of river.
+The deep pools of this reach yield trophy Catfish and Muskellunge as well.
 Trout are caught occasionally near the mouth of Cripple Creek, a premier trout stream that enters the river here.
 Take out is a ramp near the Rout 636 bridge at Austinville.

 Distance: 3.5 miles